A man makes his mark

 After steeping, the oiled bowls are placed on heated brass pegs where they reside for fourteen days.
 Throughout this period the oil "exudes" from the briar, bringing with it unwanted sap and residue and leaving behind the nut-like flavor for which ASHTON pipes have become renowned.

 Bill Taylors legacy continues and today all Ashton pipes are made by James Craig.
 James Craig, learnt the craft of pipe making, in the old apprenticeship system, at Dunhill Pipes Ltd., where he was for many of his over 30 years in the trade.
 In that past era all the craftsman were trained in all of the pipe making processes and could make a pipe from start to finish.
 From 2007-2009 much of the stemming and finishing was done by James Craig who had been working with Bill, (preceding his demise Sept.
 2009), learning the secrets of oil-curing.
 He has since taken over the production of all Ashton pipes.
 All pipes stamped with a "JC" have been completely made by him working with his two sons Dean & Grant.

 Production is now around 600-700 pipes a year so we are pleased to able to offer these superb British pipes.
 If you have not yet smoked an Ashton we encourage you to experience the incomparable pleasure of smoking one.

-James is carrying on the Ashton tradition using the same techniques and processes that Bill Taylor did while bringing fresh ideas, shapes, and finishes to the make.
+Jimmy is carrying on the Ashton tradition using the same techniques and processes that Bill Taylor did while bringing fresh ideas, shapes, and finishes to the make.